Methods of Preparation of Aldehydes

 Is aldehyde acidic or basic?

 Aldehydes have a sp2-hybridised, planar carbon core that is bound to oxygen by a double bond and hydrogen by a single bond.
 Typically, the C – H bond is not acidic.

 What is the use of aldehydes?

-Formaldehyde is used as plant germicides, insecticides, and fungicides in the embalming, tanning, processing of glues and polymeric items.
-It is also used for the modelling and drug checking.
+Formaldehyde is used as plant germicides, insecticides, and fungicides in the embalming, tanning, and processing of glues and polymeric items.
+It is also used for modelling and drug checking.
 Formaldehyde forms Bakelite when combined with phenol and is used in paints, coatings, and adhesives.

 What are natural aldehydes?

 Aldehydes are a class of reactive, organic compounds that can be found in natural products such as cinnamon bark (cinnamaldehyde) and vanilla bean (vanillin) as well as in laboratories.

 For any further queries call our mentors at BYJU’S – The Learning App